wiicode/cybersecurity-framework/silver-training/platform-specific-macOS.md

 *Note*

-Enabling FileVault 2 and MDM enrolment must only be done after the device has been imaged.
+Enabling FileVault 2 and MDM enrollment must only be done after the device has been imaged.
 This ensures that the cryptographic keys involved in these security features are unique.
-This, however, can be achieved during MDM enrolment using options under the 'FileVault' tab within the 'Security and Privacy' submenu, including the configuration of recovery key escrow.
+This, however, can be achieved during MDM enrollment using options under the 'FileVault' tab within the 'Security and Privacy' submenu, including the configuration of recovery key escrow.

 Apple's website has a support article that contains details about [creating images for device-specific versions of macOS](http://support.apple.com/kb/HT5599).